bwva/HTML-SpinnerElem/README.md

 Here is a sample page showing some variations: <a href="https://bvadata.info/html_spinner_examples.html">https://bvadata.info/html_spinner_examples.html</a>

-Here are some CodePens:
-- <a href="https://codepen.io/bwva/pen/PovZgEP">Spinners as List Bullet Markers</a>
-- <a href="https://codepen.io/bwva/pen/wvbMZVd">Spinner Rotor Types Varied by Weight and Rotor Style</a>

 ## Installation

 To use the spinner component in your project: